elhigu/canvas-image-tiles/README.md

 Checkout the online demo: http://elhigu.github.io/canvas-image-tiles

 ## Implementation
-Plain html/css/javascript and optionally `hammer.js` to support touch screen events better.
+Plain html/css/javascript uses `hammer.js` to support touch screen events.

-Tried to make it as easy as possible to wrap to work for any framework.
+Canvas / preview creation transformation calculations etc. is in separate class to make it as easy as possible to wrap to splitting to work with any framework.

 ## To play around with it
 ```